EdoLana/Machine-Learning/README.md

 # Machine-Learning
-A repository where I upload Machine Learning models I used in Kaggle competions or individual study.
+A repository where I upload Machine Learning models I used in Kaggle competions or for individual study.